HeroicKatora/oxide-auth/Migration.md

 This document is independent of the [release notes](Changes.md).

 ## v0.4.0-rc.0 [WIP]
+`code_grant::endpoint` has been moved to a top-level module `endpoint`.
+This should hint to the fact that the code grant authorization will maybe not be the only supported method.

+The basic `gotham` frontend has been revived [WIP].

-* Extensions will be implemented in such a way as to be used standalone.
+Extensions will be implemented in such a way as to be used standalone.
 While the `simple` frontend offers some trait based `System` to make use of multiple independent extensions at the same time, this is no longer required for other frontends.
 [WIP]

-The tests asserting the guaranteed properties will be written.
+The tests asserting the guaranteed properties on calls to `WebRequest`-methods by flow implementations will be written.
 [WIP]

 Serde support for `NormalizedParameter` so that there is less confusion about how to construct them and the potential pitfalls of dropping duplicate